Grammy Winner, Winfield International Fingerstyle Guitar Champion

 Acoustic Guitarist Doug Smith is a Grammy Award Winner and the 2006 winner of the prestigious Winfield International Fingerstyle Guitar Competition.

-Doug Smith is a nationally recognized acoustic guitarist who weaves together folk, classical, jazz and contemporary forms into a unique, flowing fingerpicking style recalling the playing of Chet Atkins, Leo Kottke, Michael Hedges, and Alex de Grassi.
+Grammy Award winner Doug Smith is an internationally renowned acoustic guitarist who weaves together folk, classical, jazz and contemporary forms into a unique, flowing, original fingerpicking style recalling the playing of Chet Atkins, Leo Kottke, Michael Hedges, and Alex de Grassi.

-Doug Smith's playing style has developed through many influences over the years.
-He began playing in the mid-60's when he was around 10 years old.
-His parents wanted him to take piano lessons (as had the rest of the family), but Doug had developed an interest in the Beatles and was drawn to the guitar instead, so he began guitar lessons from a local music store and continued these lessons for about a year.
+Doug began playing in the mid-60’s when he was around 10 years old.
+His parents wanted him to take piano lessons (as he had learned piano both by ear and teaching himself note-reading), but Doug had developed an interest in the Beatles and was drawn to the guitar instead, so he began lessons from a local music store and continued these lessons for about a year.

-At first, Doug's playing style revolved around strumming on a steel-string guitar.
-Then one day he saw Chet Atkins with the Boston Pops orchestra on television.
-After that he changed his direction to pursue finger-picking style.
-He also began playing nylon-string guitar almost exclusively (when he played acoustic).
-During this time Doug taught himself using Fredrick Noad's book "Solo Guitar Playing."
-Other musical influences during this time were singer/songwriters such as James Taylor, Harry Chapin, Don McClean, and Gordon Lightfoot.
-Throughout this period Doug played in rock bands, focusing especially on the music of Genesis, Jethro Tull, Yes, and other progressive rock bands of the time.
-In the band he played mostly bass and some electric guitar.
-On his own he wrote solo pieces for the acoustic guitar.
-After high school Doug attended Cal State, Fullerton, where he majored in classical guitar.
+At first, Doug’s playing style revolved around strumming on a steel-string guitar.
+Then one day he saw Chet Atkins with the Boston Pops Orchestra on television.
+After that he changed his direction to pursue finger-picking.
+He also began playing nylon-string guitar almost exclusively.
+During this time Doug taught himself using Frederick Noad’s book “Solo Guitar Playing”.
+Other musical influences during this time were singer/songwriters such as James Taylor, Harry Chapin, Don McClean and Gordon Lightfoot, as well as progressive rock bands such as Genesis, Yes, Jethro Tull and Gentle Giant.
+After high school Doug attended Cal State Fullerton where he majored in classical guitar.
 The formal education in music and composition added to his technique, style, and writing ability.

-In September 2006, Doug won the prestigious International Fingerstyle Guitar competition in Winfield, Kansas.
-This is a tough competition playing with some of the best players in the world.
+In September 2006, Doug won the prestigious International Fingerstyle Guitar Competition in Winfield, Kansas.
+This is a tough competition against some of the best players in the world.

-Doug currently resides in Portland, OR where he teaches guitar, writes and performs.
+Doug currently resides in Vancouver, WA (near Portland, OR) where he teaches guitar, writes and performs.
 The incredible music keeps on coming from this amazing artist ~ Enjoy!

 Doug plays James Goodall and Lance McCollum guitars.